Please find our Terms of Service here.

 Gathering of Personally-Identifying Information

 Certain visitors to Edublogs’s websites choose to interact with Edublogs in ways that require Edublogs to gather personally-identifying information.
 The amount and type of information that Edublogs gathers depends on the nature of the interaction.
-For example, we ask visitors who sign up for a blog at Edublogs.org to provide a username and in some cases, an email address.
+For example, we ask visitors who sign up for a blog at Edublogs.org to provide a username and in some cases, an email address (which is optional for students).
 Those who engage in transactions with Edublogs – by upgrading to a Pro account, for example – are asked to provide additional information, including as necessary the personal and financial information required to process those transactions.
-In each case, Edublogs collects such information only insofar as is necessary or appropriate to fulfill the purpose of the visitor’s interaction with Edublogs.
+In each case, Edublogs collects such information only insofar as is necessary or appropriate to fulfil the purpose of the visitor’s interaction with Edublogs.
 Edublogs does not disclose personally-identifying information other than as described below.
 And visitors can always refuse to supply personally-identifying information, with the caveat that it may prevent them from engaging in certain website-related activities.

 Edublogs may collect statistics about the behavior of visitors to its websites.
 For instance, Edublogs may monitor the most popular blogs on the Edublogs site or use spam screened by our filters to help identify spam.
 Edublogs may display this information publicly or provide it to others.
 However, Edublogs does not disclose personally-identifying information other than as described below.

 Edublogs uses Google Analytics for stat tracking including Google Analytics Demographics and Interest Reporting.
 These stats are never shared, sold, or used for purposes other than to understand our visitors and improve our service.